asifsadek/machine-learning-library/data/README.md

 # Samples
-## Convolution Neural Network for MNIST ("mnist_weight.txt")
+## Convolution Neural Network for MNIST ("mnist_cnn_weight.txt")
 ### Summary
 Achieves 99.95% accuracy on <a href="https://www.kaggle.com/c/digit-recognizer">Kaggle</a>.
-Trained with 1,197,766 iterations of stocastic gradient descent.
+Trained with 1,197,766 iterations of stocastic gradient descent (batch size of one).
 ### Structure:
 | Layer type       | Parameters                                |
 |------------------|-------------------------------------------|